GrinonBarrett/Taksidos/Core Rules/3=Equipment/2=Armor.md

 2/4
 Functioning as a sort of light plate suit which extends only to cover the most vital areas. the entire suit can be easily stored for its mass.
 Cost to repair is $100 per point.

+**Drakon's Plate**
+$39,800 , 32 lbs.
+2/4
+Using tanned dragon hide, stegosaurus plates, membrane of the the eztaorai, silk of the upersu, and scales of a drakon- this armor's value is derived from the rarity of material and the skill demanded for its craftsmanship.
+The wearer gains a +1 bonus to defense against exotic damage types if not vulnerable.
+Costs $775 to repair.

 ### Plate